ip4-team/ionwatcherbot/README.md

 **6 .
 Can I see who contacted the bot?**
 A. Yes.
 Every command received by the bot, whether accepted or not by the bot, is stored in the logfile along with the username that issued it (`IonWatcher.log`).

 **7 .
-Can I Delete the logfile and the saved images/PDFs?**
+Can I delete the logfile and the saved images/PDFs?**
 A .
 Yes, but please do not delete the `download` directory.
 The early alpha version expects it to be there.